paradisec-archive/PARADISEC_workflows/09_video_processing_AdobeME.md

 Once you transcode the original file to an .MXF, you will need to take a look at the .MXF file metadata to determine whether or not you have created an appropriate match to the original.

+><span style="color:LightBlue">
-> **Note:** You can do this in batches, as MediaInfo allows you to open multiple files at one time.
+>**Note:** You can do this in batches, as MediaInfo allows you to open multiple files at one time.
 On a Mac, you get one MediaInfo window with a dropdown menu to select which file you want to see in the active report; on Windows, separate MediaInfo windows will open for each file selected.
+></span>

 ### Using an MXF player to check the quality of your newly created file

 Once you have checked the file metadata with MediaInfo, you will need to play through the entire video to see if there were any issues in your transcoding process.
 I have created a lossless .MXF that had playback issues, so this step in the quality checking process in very important.
 Unfortunately, there are not many players that can handle .MXF-formatted video.
 You need to find a player that lets you see if there is jumpy playback, dropped frames, or any other errors.

+><span style="color:LightBlue">
-> **Note:** VLC can open and play .MXF files, but the playback is always jumpy, so you cannot determine if it is the player or your transcoding that is the source of the jumpy playback.
+>**Note:** VLC can open and play .MXF files, but the playback is always jumpy, so you cannot determine if it is the player or your transcoding that is the source of the jumpy playback.
 This is not acceptable for our workflow.
+></span>

 I suggest using Telestream's [Switch player](http://www.telestream.net/switch/overview.htm){:target="_blank"}.
 You can get a free trial, but the price for the basic player is under AU$15.
 With the basic license, the viewer will show the Switch watermark in the upper right corner of the video during playback of .MXF files, but this has no bearing on its functionality for our task, playback.
 Switch is not to be used in any transcoding or editing capacity.